gabrielpetersson/fast-grid/README.md

 - Own event loop to prioritize tasks.
 Never drops a frame
 - Non-passive scrolling.
 Rows will never be seen rows loading into the UI while scrolling
 - Custom virtualization and scrolling.
 Not limited by browsers 15 million pixel div height limit
+- Works on phone by fully custom scrolling.
+60fps even on older phones.

 ### One million rows benchmark (Air M2)
 | Benchmark | Score |